Tachaeon/Link2OneDrive/README.md

   - Removes *.pc from C:\ProgramData\Scripts
   - Creates a new .pc file using the new PC name.

+## Force-Backup.ps1

+  What it does:
+  - Starts the scheduled task "Signature, Favorites, & Sticky Notes Backup"

 The purpose of the .pc file is so if the user gets issued a new computer or the computer name changes, Create-Backup won't overwrite the files carried over from OneDrive.